+Directory Contents

+/opt Add-on application software packages.

+/root Home directory for the superuser root .

+/sbin Essential system binaries.

+/srv Data for services provided by the system.

+/tmp Temporary files.

-Directory Contents /usr Secondary hierarchy with read-only data. /var Variable data such as log files. /windows Only available if you have both Microsoft Windows and Linux installed on your system.
+/usr Secondary hierarchy with read-only data.

+/var Variable data such as log files.

+/windows Only available if you have both Microsoft Windows and Linux in- stalled on your system.
 Contains the Windows data.